-The best way to wean yourself off of any food addictions that you may have such as sugar, gluten, and animal products – all of which can be highly addictive – is to try an elimination diet where you go without one or more of these things.
+The best way to wean yourself off of any food addictions that you may have such as sugar, gluten, and dairy – all of which can be highly addictive – is to try an elimination diet where you go without one or more of these things.
 The diet can last anywhere from a few days to the rest of your life / indefinitely, but keep in mind that will take you at least three or four days to stop craving whatever your “problem” food is and to start recalibrating your body.
 Once you’ve stopped feeding your addictions to these foods for a week or so, you can assess how those foods were affecting you and whether or not you want to go back to eating them.

 Sugar – Sugar has been compared to cocaine, because the brain reacts to it in a similar way.
 I know from experience how crazy addictions to sugar can get, and how capricious it can make one’s energy levels.
 If you think you may consume too much sugar, I highly recommend doing a sugar cleanse, where you avoid fruit and sugar for two weeks (low glycemic sweeteners like coconut sugar are okay).
 What you’ll find afterwards is that regular sugar tastes gross and way too sugary.
 You’ll be able to discern the difference between fruits and sweets that are too sacchariney sweet and those are on the lower end of the glycemic index.
 These kinds of sugars won’t cause your blood sugar to soar, and later crash.